GenomeDK/genomedk-docs/docs/installing-software.rst

 ---

 If you want to use a full virtual desktop you can use a VNC program.
-There are lots of options but we recommend TightVNC_ which works on both Linux, macOS, and Windows.
-When downloading TightVNC we recommend to get "TightVNC Java Viewer" from the download section.
+There are lots of options but we recommend TightVNC_ 2.x which works on both Linux, macOS, and Windows.
+When downloading TightVNC we recommend to get "TightVNC Java Viewer".
 It downloads a ZIP archive which contains an executable JAR file.

 To use VNC you first need to login to the frontend and start a *VNC server*.
 Starting the server is done with the ``vncserver`` command and looks like this: